DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-20-give-a-reference-iteration.md

 {{ appUserNeed({
   description: "As a candidate
-I need to know that my referee doesn’t want to give a reference So that I can get another referee as quickly as possible to progress my application" }) }}
+I need to know that my referee does not want to give a reference So that I can get another referee as quickly as possible to progress my application" }) }}